top of page

 What will taking part involve for me?

 • You may be asked to take part in an interview about your experiences of taking part in the study and using Intensive Interaction.
 You don’t have to agree to be contacted about participating in an interview if you do not want to.
-This will not affect your or your child’s participation in the study.
+This will not affect your or your child/young person’s participation in the study.
 If you are interested in taking part in an interview, you will receive a separate information sheet and consent form for this.

 • We will also ask whether the research team can contact you in the future to follow-up this research or to let you know about any other new research studies.
 Agreeing to this is completely optional.
 If you agree to this, your contact information will be kept on a secure database when the study has finished.